 Before you join us

-There is no Summer Project, but we encourage you to read and explore texts as well as visit (online) exhibitions and events relevant to your research proposal.
+There's no Summer Project, but we encourage you to read and explore texts as well as visit exhibitions and events relevant to your research proposal.
 This will prepare you with an awareness of current themes in contemporary culture.
-Writing will form an important part of your studies, so it would be good practice to develop a writing habit, for example by keeping a blog or a reflective journal.
+Writing will form an important part of your studies, so it'd be good practice to develop a writing habit, for example by keeping a blog or a reflective journal.